MicrosoftDocs/customer-voice/cv-docs/create-multilingual-survey.md

 ## Restrict respondents from changing the survey language

-If you've created a multilingual survey, you can decide whether your respondents can select the language they prefer (which is the default setting) or view the survey in the language selected for them through their browser language setting or locale variable.<!--note from editor: Suggested.-->
+If you've created a multilingual survey, you can decide whether your respondents can select the language they prefer (which is the default setting) or view the survey in the language selected for them through their browser language setting or locale variable.

 **To restrict respondents from changing their survey language**